SMS might be limited to sending short text messages with no formatting but its simplicity makes it a valuable communication channel.

 system_id field of the BIND PDU.
 Some providers need a specific value here.

-In Adobe Campaign Classic, it defines the number of connections per MTA child.
+In Adobe Campaign Standard, it defines the number of connections per SMS thread and per MTA process.

 Use TLS to connect to the provider.
 The connection will be encrypted.
 The TLS connection is managed by the OpenSSL library anything applicable to OpenSSL will be true for this connection.